 Being a carer for anyone with a long-term disease can be emotionally draining and stressful, but even more so if the patient is your child.
 As a carer, it’s important to make time for yourself to help manage the emotional pressure involved.

 The Cystic Fibrosis Foundation has some useful information to help people caring for children with cystic fibrosis.

 One of the primary difficulties of caring for a child with a chronic illness is that the carer often ends up focusing all their attention on the child’s needs and forgets to make time for themselves or to think about what they might need.
 This can be dangerous because any build-up in stress or anxiety can result in depression, and affect someone’s ability to care for a child.

 Symptoms of stress can be both physical (headaches, stomach issues, backaches and trouble sleeping) as well as emotional (feelings of frustration, sadness, depression, anxiety, guilt, anger, loneliness and resentment).
 Stress can also affect a person mentally, causing feelings of confusion or forgetfulness, or trouble making decisions and paying attention.

-The key is to recognize the signs, which may suggest that the carer needs a hand with their responsibilities.
+The key is to recognize the signs which may suggest the carer needs a hand with their responsibilities.
 Always make sure to talk to the child’s care team if you identify symptoms of stress to help find a solution.